 If you’re in the same boat, here are some strategies to help you enter the new school year with a positive relationship with their teachers, so your kids can have a successful year:

-Arrange An Early Meeting
+Arrange an Early Meeting

 Teachers are required to have IEP meetings with parents or guardians at the start of the school year.
 Our experience has been that those meetings usually don’t take place until the end of September or into early October.
 The trouble with this is the fact that at that point your child has been in that classroom for more than thirty days.
 That’s thirty days of interaction with a teacher and their peers when no strategies have been discussed and no plan has been put in place to help them navigate their new environment.
 Also, that’s thirty days of opinions being established about your child.

+If your child is going back to school with an IEP, take action.
 Once you know who your child’s teacher is going to be, contact them and ask for a brief meeting either the week before school starts or in the very first week.
 Reassure them that you will only need a few minutes of their time.
 They will be busy setting up their classrooms and making preparations.
 A little bit of respect and consideration goes a long way when building a relationship.

 Make Your Purpose Clear